-Searching by Group Name
+Searching By Group Name

-Much like searching by name, you can also search by Group Name using the Smart Search tool.
-You can type a specific name to locate a particular group (i.e., "Alisha Marble's Small Group"), or use a general term, such as "student", to display a list of all groups with that term in the name.
+Much like searching by name, you can also search by Group Name using the Smart Search tool, too.
+You can type a specific name to locate a particular group (i.e., Alisha Marble's Small Group), or use a general term, such as "student", to display a list of all groups with that term in their name.

-Searching by Business
+Searching By Business